JvanKatwijk/qt-dab/README.md

   * DAB (mp2) and DAB+ (HE-AAC v1, HE-AAC v2 and LC-AAC) decoding
   * MOT SlideShow (SLS)
   * Dynamic Label (DLS)
-  * Both DAB bands supported (Band III default, the other can be set in the ".ini" file):
+  * Both DAB bands supported):
-  	* VHF Band III
+  	* VHF Band III (default),
    	* L-Band (only used in Czech Republic and Vatican) (see "obsolete properties")
   * Modes I, II and IV (Mode I default, oter modes can be set in the ".ini" file)
-  * Spectrum view (incl. constellation diagram, impulse response, TII spectrum)
+  * Spectrum view (incl. constellation diagram, correlation result, TII spectrum)
   * Scanning function (scan the band and show the results on the screen)
   * Detailed information for selected service (SNR, bitrate, frequency, ensemble name, ensemble ID, subchannel ID, used CUs, protection level, CPU usage, program type, language, 4 quality bars)
   * Detailed information for other services by right-clicking on their name (bitrate, subchannel ID, used CU's protection level, program type)